smartnic/sigcomm21_artifact/README.md

 #### Warmup 2: Run one trial of a benchmark that DROPS ALL PACKETS.
 [Estimated Machine Run Time: 30 minutes; human time: 1 minute]

-1) SSH into Node-1: e.g. `ssh -p 22 -i my.key reviewer@hp125.utah.cloudlab.us` where my.key is your private ssh key on your local computer and hp125 will be replaced with node1 in your experiment.
+1) SSH into node-1: e.g. `ssh -p 22 -i my.key reviewer@hp125.utah.cloudlab.us` where `my.key` is your private ssh key on your local computer and hp125 will be replaced with node-1 in your experiment.
 2) Change to directory: `cd /usr/local/v2.87`
 3) Start run: `nohup python3 -u run_mlffr_user.py -b xdp_map_access -v o1 -d xdp_map -n 1 -c 6 > $HOME/map.txt &`.
 This proccess will run in the background; therefore, press enter.
 4) Check progress of logs `tail -f $HOME/map.txt`